terratags/terratags/README.md

 # Terratags

 Terratags is a Go-based utility for validating tags in Terraform configurations.
-It helps ensure that all taggable resources have the required tags.
+It helps review that all taggable resources have the required tags.

 ## Features